lsst/dp0-2_lsst_io/tutorials-examples/Portal-5.rst

 .. figure:: /_static/portal_tut05_step01b.png
     :name: portal_tut05_step01b
     :alt: A screenshot of the default results view that is returned for the query.

+**Screenshot illustrating the results of the query, with the selection of "coverage" on the left, and "table" on the right.**

 **1.6.**  To plot the lightcurve instead of the "coverage" image (default), click on the "Active Chart" tab.